Blagoy Georgiev: Retirement

 The day after he resigned with FC Orenburg, Georgiev announced that he would retire from professional football and noted that he was not retiring because of not being in shape, but because of lack of motivation.

 International career

 A Bulgaria international, Georgiev was also previously a member of the country's under-21 team.
 He has been capped 50 times and scored 5 goals for Bulgaria.
 On 11 October 2011, he announced his retirement from Bulgarian national team.
 In September 2012, it was revealed that Georgiev was considering returning to the national team.

 Personal life

 Georgiev is a devout Christian and has a number of faith-related tattoos.

 Georgiev previously had a fling with singer Liana and was formerly in a long-term relationship with gymnast Hristina Vitanova (with whom he has two children - Yoanna and David).
 Georgiev was then engaged to Russian dancer Esmer Omerova, the mother of his third child - Elay.
 Since 2018 he has been together with model Zlatka Raykova, with whom he also has a child, named Blagoy Jr. and born in 2019.

+In 2015, Georgiev had been charged with vandalism after carving his initials into Rome’s Colosseum with a coin.